 40. Americans throw away 25 billion Styrofoam coffee cups every year

-41. About 11 million tons of textiles end up in U.S. landfills each year — an average of about 70 pounds per person
+41. More than 11 million tons of textiles end up in U.S. landfills each year — an average of about 70 pounds per person

 45. The EPA estimates that 75% of the American waste stream is recyclable, but we only recycle about 30% of it